 Barebones (No keycaps included) | Compact (75%) | DrunkDeer Magnetic Switch | Black, White |

 Overall, this keyboard is more affordable than options with similar features from major manufacturers, including the SteelSeries Apex Pro TKL (2023), the Huntsman Mini Analog, or the more expensive Wooting 60HE.
-However, the DrunkDeer doesn't match these other options regarding build quality, and its software isn't as intuitive or easy to use.
+However, the DrunkDeer doesn't match these other options regarding build quality, and its web-based software isn't as intuitive or easy to use.
 Specifically compared to the more premium-priced Wooting 60HE, it doesn't provide more advanced features, like dynamic, rapid trigger reset, an analog option that mimics gradual controller inputs, or the ability to program multiple actions to different actuation points in a single keystroke.

 For more recommendations, see our picks for the best keyboards, the best mechanical keyboards, and the best gaming keyboards.

 The SteelSeries Apex Pro TKL (2023) and the DrunkDeer A75 are wired gaming keyboards that use hall-effect switches, allowing you to customize the pre-travel distance of individual switches.
-The SteelSeries is a TKL (80%) model with better build quality, slightly lower latency, and generally more intuitive software.
+The SteelSeries is a TKL (80%) model with better build quality and generally more intuitive software.
 It also includes a wrist rest and has a programmable OLED screen with a control wheel on the top right corner.
 On the other hand, the DrunkDeer has a Compact (75%) form factor and a rotary control knob on the top right corner.
 It doesn't include a wrist rest, but DrunkDeer sells wrist rests separately on its website.

 The SteelSeries Apex Pro and the DrunkDeer A75 are wired gaming keyboards that use hall-effect switches, allowing you to customize the pre-travel distance of individual switches.
 The SteelSeries has a larger, full-size form factor.
 It also has better build quality, slightly lower latency, and more intuitive software.
 It also includes a wrist rest and has a programmable OLED screen with a control wheel on the top right corner.
 On the other hand, the DrunkDeer has a Compact (75%) form factor and a rotary control knob on the top right corner.
 It doesn't include a wrist rest, but DrunkDeer sells wrist rests separately on its website.